London, UK and New York, USA · c. 1955–1970 (influence ongoing)

 Iconic pop art works include: Warhol, Campbell's Soup Cans (1962); Lichtenstein, Whaam!
 (1963); Warhol, Marilyn Diptych (1962); Hamilton, Just what is it...
 (1956); Johns, Flag (1954–55); Oldenburg, Floor Burger (1962).

 Generate unique pop art SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.